|Trim Size / Pages||8.25 x 5.5 in / 288|

 supernatural wonders.
 Her book Looking for the Hidden Folk is a mischievous guide to reclaiming sacred connections

 to places as a way of sparking environmentalist commitments.
 Brown delights in the fact that, in Icelandic, the word for home is the same as that for world: heima.
 An impish literary handbook, Looking for the Hidden Folk takes Iceland as a model of how to treat the whole world as a precious, aweinspiring home."
-Forward Reviews
+Foreword Reviews

 "Nancy Marie Brown reveals to us skeptics how rocks and hills are the mansions of elves, or at least what it takes to believe so.
 Looking For the Hidden Folks evocatively animates the Icelandic landscape through Brown's past and present travels and busts some prevalent clichés and myths along the way -- this book is my reply to the next foreign reporter asking about that Elf Lobby."
 Egill Bjarnason, author of How Iceland Changed the World: The Big History of a Small Island